chrisknox97/pyber_analysis/README.md

 ### Calculating Average Fares

-To calculate the average fares per rider and per driver type, we first had to tabulate our total rides, total drivers, and total fares (sorting by city type) using ``groupy()`` against our data frames.
+To calculate the average fares per rider and per driver based on city type; we first had to tabulate our total rides, total drivers, and total fares (sorting by city type) using ``groupy()`` against our data frames.
 The scripts for these tabulations are shown below:

 	  Tabulate the Total Rides for Each City Type rides_by_type = pyber_data_df.groupby([“type’]).count()[“ride_id”]